vg-json-data/sm-json-data/strats.md

 - _comeInRunning_: This indicates that Samus must run into the room, with speed in a certain range.
 - _comeInJumping_: This indicates that Samus must run and jump just before hitting the transition, with speed in a certain range.
-- _comeInCharging_: This indicates that Samus must run into the room with enough space to complete a shinecharge.
+- _comeInShinecharging_: This indicates that Samus must run into the room with enough space to complete a shinecharge.
-- _comeInCharged_: This indicates that Samus must enter the room with a shinecharge with a certain amount of frames remaining.
+- _comeInShinecharged_: This indicates that Samus must enter the room with a shinecharge with a certain amount of frames remaining.
 - _comeInWithSpark_: This indicates that Samus must shinespark into the room.
 - _comeInWithBombBoost_: This indicates that Samus must come into the room with a horizontal bomb boost.
-- _comeInStutterCharging_: This indicates that Samus must run into the room with a stutter immediately before the transition.
+- _comeInStutterShinecharging_: This indicates that Samus must run into the room with a stutter immediately before the transition.
 - _comeInWithDoorStuckSetup_: This indicates that Samus must enter the room in a way that allows getting stuck in the door as it closes.

 Each of these properties is described in more detail below.